-Ascertain ordering in food and fluids from restaurants, community services, etc. Assign staffing accordingly Director of Dietary Services/designate to re-evaluate daily, identify risks, and report to Executive Director/Incident Manager or designate; Director of Dietary Services/designate to communicate with Executive Director/Incident Manager daily the food service plan in Place (Code Orange, External Disaster Impacting Food Delivery, Operations of Kitchen, etc.) Implement the 3-day emergency menu plan (XVIII-R-10.00 & attachments) Daily evaluation and planning for ongoing meals/snacks Reporting to Support Services Office Communication to residents, families and, staff STAFFI NG CONTINGENCY an emergency/crisis event, staffing levels may be impacted, requiring the care community to er the minimum staffing needed to maintain essential services in the respective departments. resourc raration for the coverage needed in the event of a reduction in staffing or insufficient staff ces, the care community will have considered: Staff skills, including scope of practice, delegation, and cross training Agency contracts Redeployment of staff - managers, regional teams, corporate office, other locations 12-hour scheduling Full time/part time ratios Management team contingency plan - other sites to support virtually or reassigned Remote work options and appropriateness Assess access to external resources within the local community and health system Priority care and services matrix based on varying staff levels Training of volunteers, family members, essential caregivers boration with the leadership team, the Incident Manager/designate will facilitate and oversee owing: Immediate and daily reporting and evaluation of current staffing levels, needs, and predicted resources available Communication to residents, families, and staff regarding plan activation and process Implementation of alternative staff resource options Identification of contractors or other staff options that may alleviate problems resulting from staff loss Assessment of flexible scheduling that would ensure team members and managers have time off while continuing to maintain staffing levels through a flexible work plan where feasible members Alternative support measures to maintain staffing levels e.g. child care, overnight accommodations, meals, transportation, etc.
+Director/Incident Manager or designate; r in Place (Code Orange, External Disaster Impacting Food Delivery, Operations of Kitchen, etc.) Implement the 3-day emergency menu plan (XVIII-R-10.00 & attachments) Daily evaluation and planning for ongoing meals/snacks Reporting to Support Services Office Communication to residents, families and, staff STAFF NG CONTINGENCY an emergency/crisis event, staffing levels may be impacted, requiring the community to consider nimum staffing needed to maintain essential services in the respective departments. resour paration for the coverage needed in the event of a reduction in staffing or insufficient staff ces, the community will have considered: Staff skills, including scope of practice, delegation, and cross training Agency contracts Redeployment of staff - managers, regional teams, corporate office, other locations 12-hour scheduling Full time/part time ratios Management team contingency plan - other sites to support virtually or reassigned Remote work options and appropriateness Assess access to external resources within the local community and health system Priority care and services matrix based on varying staff levels Training of volunteers, family members, essential caregivers the fol aboration with the leadership team, the Incident Manager/designate will facilitate and oversee lowing: Immediate and daily reporting and evaluation of current staffing levels, needs, and predicted resources available Notification of human resources, managers, union representatives, and other key personnel as to status and plan implementation Communication to residents, families, and staff regarding plan activation and process Implementation of alternative staff resource options Identification of contractors or other staff options that may alleviate problems resulting from staff loss Assessment of flexible scheduling that would ensure team members and managers have time off while continuing to maintain staffing levels through a flexible work plan where feasible Assessment of union issues surrounding overtime issues and psychosocial support for team members Alternative support measures to maintain staffing levels e.g. child care, overnight accommodations, meals, transportation, etc.